KippAD/george-orwell-pub/README.md

 ## Testing

 ### **Python**
 All of the site forms are validated, with automated testing to ensure that correct inputs are given.
 CRUD functionality on the both booking and events have been manually tested in the deployed site - and all actions affecting the database work as expected.
 PEP8 warnings from the IDE have all been resolved in the custom code.
+The contact form functionality has been tested to ensure that it works.

 ---